On the representation theory of partition (easy) quantum groups: Easy quantum groups

 To describe the representation theory of a compact quantum group, one needs to be able to split any tensor product of irreducible representations into a sum of irreducible representations.
 The explicit formul\ae{} for such splittings are called \emph{fusion rules}.
 From the point of view of Pontryagin duality, the fusion rules can be thought of as the "group law" of the dual discrete quantum group.

 Compact quantum group also satisfy a version of Tannaka-Krein duality, proved by S.L.
 Woronowicz in \cite{woronowicz1988tannaka}.
 Let us give a non-standard version of this result, which is fundamental in the definition of easy quantum groups.
 For a compact matrix quantum group $(\G, u)$, let us denote by $\Hom_{\G}(k, l)$ the space of intertwiners between $u^{\otimes k}$ and $u^{\otimes l}$.
+The "Tannakanian philosophy" can be expressed in the following way :